If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 Endomorph - once every 6-7 days

-Now that you have the food plan organized and ready to put in place, it's time to move on to the training part.
+Now that you have your meal plan organized and ready to put it into practice, it's time to move on to the training part.

 Let's start by addressing cardio training.

-HIIT training is a workout performed at high intensity intervals, combined with low intensity intervals, or rest.
+The HIIT workout is a workout performed at intervals of high intensity, combined with intervals of low intensity, or rest.

 An example of HIIT training:

-You sprint, i.e. you make your maximum effort for a short period of time, for example 30 seconds, and then rest for 1 minute.
+You do a sprint, that is, you do your maximum effort for a short period of time, for example 30 seconds, and then rest for 1 minute.

 This cycle is repeated several times.

-The greatest benefits of HIIT training are a greater use of fat, in the period after training, compared to any other type of cardio, that is, even after the end of the workout, metabolism remains high, burning calories and fats more quickly.
+The biggest benefits of HIIT training are a greater use of fat, in the period after training, in relation to any other type of cardio, that is, even after training is finished, metabolism remains high, burning calories and fat more quickly.

-Then, the time spent in this type of cardio is much lower than the common low intensity cardio.
+Then, the time spent on this type of cardio is much less than that of ordinary low-intensity cardio.

-Besides, this training method is much more motivating than spending eternity on a treadmill.
+In addition, this training method is much more motivating than spending eternities on a treadmill.

-This type of training is very demanding not only on a physical level, but also at a mental level.
-For this reason, you should only do two HIIT training sessions per week for periods of 10 to 20 minutes per session.
+This type of training is very demanding not only on a physical level, but on a mental level.
+For this reason, you should only do two HIIT training sessions per week, for periods of 10 to 20 minutes per session.

 These workouts should be done on days without weight training.

-It starts by doing only 10 minutes, and gradually increases as you evolve.
+Start with just 10 minutes, and gradually increase as you progress.

-You can use the type of cardio exercise you prefer, from running, elliptical or cycling.
+You can use the type of cardio exercise you prefer, from running, to elliptical or bicycle.

-THE MISS workout is medium intensity and medium-duration training.
-Since we're going to limit ourselves to two HIIT training sessions a week, we're going to supplement the plan with this type of cardio, which is less taxing not only physically but mentally, and will allow us to burn some extra calories.
+MISS training is medium intensity and medium duration training.
+Since we will limit ourselves to two HIIT training sessions per week, we will complement the plan with this type of cardio, which is less taxing not only physically, but mentally, and it will allow us to burn some extra calories.

-This type of training should be performed with a moderate intensity, and its duration as we have already seen, should also be moderate.
-As in HIIT training, cardio exercise is indifferent, choose the one you like most to do, or it alternates.
+This type of training must be carried out with a moderate intensity, and its duration, as we have already seen, must also be moderate.
+As with HIIT training, cardio exercise is indifferent, choose the one you like to do the most, or alternating.

-Unlike HIIT, in this type of cardio training, the intensity should be maintained constantly throughout the session.
-If you can't keep up the same pace throughout your workout, you should reduce the intensity in the next session.
+Unlike HIIT, in this type of cardio training, the intensity must be maintained steadily throughout the session.
+If you are unable to maintain the same pace throughout your workout, you should reduce the intensity in the next session.

 And what is a moderate intensity?

-Something between 65% and 70% of your maximum heart rate.
-It's kind of high enough intensity to make you perspire, but moderate enough to be able to talk while you're doing your exercise.
+Something between 65% to 70% of your maximum heart rate.
+It is the type of intensity high enough to make you sweat, but moderate to the point where you can speak while doing your exercise.

-The duration of the training should never exceed 35 minutes, being between 20 and 35 minutes as ideal duration.
+The duration of the training should never exceed 35 minutes, staying between 20 to 35 minutes as an ideal duration.

 How many MISS training sessions per week?

-We already know that HIIT training should be performed twice a week, now, as for MISS training the number is not so sure.
+We already know that the HIIT training must be performed twice a week, now, as for the MISS training the number is not so certain.

-You should add MISS training sessions as needed, i.e. if you see that two HIIT training sessions are not bringing the results you are looking for, add one or two MISS training sessions per week.
+You should add MISS training sessions as needed, that is, if you see that two HIIT training sessions are not delivering the results you are looking for, add one or two MISS training sessions per week.

-It starts only for one or two sessions per week, and increases a maximum of up to four sessions.
+It starts with just one or two sessions per week, and increases up to a maximum of four sessions.

-At first you won't need to add this type of training more than once, or twice a week, because the diet and the rest of the plan will give you good results.
+At the beginning you will not need to add this type of training more than once, or twice a week, as the diet and the rest of the plan will give you good results.

-You should use this kind of training as a weapon for when progress starts to slow down.
+You should use this type of training as a weapon for when progress starts to slow down.

-Bodybuilding training is essential, even when the goal is to lose fat.
-Not only do you burn calories during weight training, but having a higher percentage of muscle mass will lead you to burn more calories on a day-to-day and daily life.
+Weight training is essential, even when the goal is to lose fat.
+Not only do you burn calories during weight training, but the fact that you have a higher percentage of muscle mass will lead you to burn more calories on a daily basis.

-It is important to distinguish between, lose weight and lose fat, as they are not always the same thing.
+It is important to distinguish between, losing weight and losing fat, as they are not always the same thing.

-If on the other hand you bet on bodybuilding training in conjunction with cardio training, you probably won't lose as much weight in the short term as the person who forgets bodybuilding training, as it will also lose a lot of weight derived from muscle mass loss, however, in the medium and long term you will burn more fat, and achieve a much more aesthetic physique.
+If, on the other hand, you bet on weight training in conjunction with cardio training, you will probably not lose as much weight in the short term as the person who forgets weight training, since they will also lose a lot of weight due to the loss of muscle mass. , however, in the medium and long term you'll burn more fat, and get a much more aesthetic physique.

 Type of training

-Let's start by removing from now on the biggest myth that exists, in relation to the bodybuilding training applied to fat loss.
+Let's start by dismissing now the biggest myth that exists, in relation to bodybuilding training applied to fat loss.

 High repetitions and light weights?

 You should not use high repetitions and light weights to achieve greater fat burning.
-If you come from a muscle mass gain training plan, you can continue the same weight training you already did.
-What can happen in the medium-long term is a small decrease in loads, natural, due to lower caloric intake.
+If you are coming from a muscle mass training plan, you can continue the same training with weights you already did.
+What can happen in the medium to long term is a small drop in loads, natural, due to the lower caloric consumption.

-Repetitions should be between 6 and 12 per exercise, never below this number, since the risk of injury is higher in fat loss plans.
+The repetitions should be between 6 and 12 per exercise, never below this number, since the risk of injury is greater in fat loss plans.

-The best approach will be to use compound and heavy exercises, train each part of the body 1 to 2 times a week, without neglecting any muscle.
+The best approach will be to use heavy and compound exercises, to train each part of the body 1 to 2 times a week, without neglecting any muscle.
 (Yes, the legs are also muscles, be sure to train them.)

-Those who seek to lose fat, usually want to have defined sit-ups, and so we see a lot of people doing Olympic series of abdominal exercises on a daily basis.
+Those looking to lose fat, usually want to have defined abs, so we see a lot of people doing Olympic series of abdominal exercises daily.

-Is that how you get the famous sixpack?
+Is this how you get the famous sixpack?

-First of all, abdominal training won't burn fat in the belly area.
-That is, if this area is fat enough, there is no abdominal training that works miracles.
+First of all, abdominal training will not burn fat in the belly area.
+That is, if this area is very fat, there is no abdominal training that works miracles.

-What will give you sit-ups will be a good diet, done consistently, with cardio and bodybuilding training.
+What will give you sit-ups will be a good diet, done consistently, with cardio and weight training.

-The abdominals, like all other muscles, should be worked on to achieve the best possible results.
-You should train them with specific exercises once or twice a week.
-Bodybuilding training with compound exercises, cardio training and diet in conjunction with abdominal training, that will give you the desired sixpack.
+The abdominals, like all other muscles, must be worked on to achieve the best possible results.
+You must train them with specific exercises once or twice a week.
+Bodybuilding training with compound exercises, cardio training and diet together with abdominal training, that will give you the desired sixpack.

-Finally, let's go to the supplements you can use to help you with your fat loss program.
+Finally, let's discuss the supplements you can use to help you with your fat loss program.

-Whey protein is the basics of gym athlete supplementation, and can also be a great help when the goal is to lose weight.
+Whey protein is the basic supplement for the gym athlete, and can also be a great help when the goal is to lose weight.

 The benefits of protein are obvious, and whey protein is one of the best sources of this macronutrient.

-It will help you maintain your lean mass while you've strained your fat mass and, due to its rapid absorption, is your best bet after an intense workout.
+It will help you maintain your lean mass while dispatching the fat mass and, due to its rapid absorption, it is your best bet after an intense workout.

-In addition, you can use this supplement to increase the protein content of meals, and more easily achieve your daily protein needs.
+In addition, you can use this supplement to increase the protein content of meals, and more easily meet your daily protein needs.

-To learn more about whey protein supplements, here is our guide to all the information you need.
+To find out more about whey protein supplements, you can find here our guide with all the information you need.

 If you don't know which whey supplement you should buy, try going through our analysis zone.

-Supplementation with fish oil has immense benefits, many in addition to simple weight loss.
-Fish oil consists of two fatty acids called EPA and DHA, i.e. omega-3.
+Supplementing with fish oil has immense benefits, many beyond simple weight loss.
+Fish oil consists of two fatty acids called EPA and DHA, that is, omega-3.

-Our diet tends to be composed of a huge amount of omega-6 and much lower doses of omega-3, which will create a negative imbalance.
+Our diet tends to consist of an enormous amount of omega-6 and much lower doses of omega-3, which will create a negative imbalance.